The next Battle of Pilot Knob re-enactment will be held on September 23 & 24, 2017. The last re-enactment was held in

 during the civil war sesquicentennial.
-Friends of Fort Davidson, actively sought and and accepted applications for the event’s food vendors, craft vendors and Civil War sutlers.
-Download these information Packets:
+Friends of Fort Davidson, is actively seeking and accepting applications for the event’s food vendors, craft vendors and Civil War sutlers.
+Download these information Packets for the 2017 re-enactment:

 Every third year a full-scale reenactment of the Battle of Pilot Knob is staged, attracting tens of thousands of spectators to the Valley.
-Be sure to make your plans to attend the next re-enactment.
-The 2014 reenactment was scheduled during the Missouri Civil War 150th anniversary commemorations.
+Be sure to make your plans to attend the next re-enactment on September 23 & 24, 2017.
 We suggest that you make your lodging reservations very early for the reenactments.

 The towns of Pilot Knob, Ironton and Arcadia were of strategic importance as the southern terminus of the St. Louis & Iron Mountain Railroad.
 Union soldiers occupied Pilot Knob, the Arcadia Valley region and Black River area throughout the war.
 Fort Davidson, the target of the Battle of Pilot Knob in 1864, is a hexagonal earthwork constructed by the Union Army and stands 300 yards from the base of Pilot Knob Mountain.
 The assault on Fort Davidson by Confederate troops left 1,300 soldiers dead, missing or wounded.
 The fort and site are listed in the National Register of Historic Places.